scikit-hep/pyhf/docs/likelihood.rst

 systematic controlled by parameters :math:`\gamma_1` and :math:`\gamma_2`.
 The background uncertainty for the bins is 10% and 20% respectively.

-A toy example of a 2-bin single channel workspace with two samples.

 Additional Material
 -------------------